MasonChenCS/one-life/README.md

+Launching the game through the .py file:

 Please place the Assets folder in the same directory as main.py.
-Also, make sure you have numpy and pygame installed.
+Make sure you have numpy and pygame installed.

+Launching the game through the .exe file:

+Simply run the executable file.